-On Monday, October 9, City Engineer Joseph Dominic Felizarta hinted that a radio station and an owner of a residential property had been issued notices of violation for failure to comply of a building permit.
+On Monday, October 9, City Engineer Joseph Dominic Felizarta hinted that a radio station and an owner of a residential property had been issued notices of violation for failure to comply with a building permit.

-Rigor said they already filed charges on August 23 against one property owner and are gathering evidences to file cases against four more property owners.
+Rigor said they already filed charges on August 23 against one property owner and are gathering evidence to file cases against four more property owners.
 A case was also filed in June this year against another property owner.

 Brebante also pointed out to another cause of the landslide: a road-widening project carried out by the DPWH which “may have weakened the stability on the area.”